Let's Play event

 A chatbot game by the multidisciplinary collective Lion & Unicorn consisting of Pekka Airaxin, Liza Dorrer, Karina Golubenko, Mariia Kachalova, Anton Kalgaev, Maria Kosareva and Ivan Kuryachiy in collaboration with game designers Daria Nasonova and Dmitry Vesnin

-The user can choose three roles to play: a participating artist, the commissioner, or an intern working at the Pavilion.
-From these three unique perspectives the user takes on mini quests that, step-by-step, bring the exhibition closer to reality.
-Having to take a budget, timeline, their reputation and influence into account, do you follow your own moral instincts or do you go find aesthetics more important?
 The choices you make and the way you respond to everyday issues can change the final outcome of the project beyond recognition.
-The chatbot exposes the internal mechanism of big cultural events like the Biennale, and reveals their limitations and possibilities, urging for a more meaningful and open model of organising such institutions.
+“In the same bot” exposes the internal mechanisms of big cultural events like the Biennale, and reveals their limitations and possibilities, urging for a more meaningful and open model of organizing such institutions.